There are many cafes in Penestanan offering a variety of international and local cuisines.

 • All the houses at Devi’s Place are equipped with teabags, Bali coffee, sugar and milk in their kitchens.
 Balinese drink their coffee in a glass – one teaspoon of coffee powder, one teaspoon palm sugar and add boiling water.
 Let it settle, sip and enjoy!
 We have a supply of organic Bali coffee powder for sale by the packet, which Ketut sources in West Bali.

 • If your booking includes breakfast – it will be served on your terrace each morning by our staff, after 8.30 am when the staff see you are up and about.
 Just let us know if you need an earlier service.
-Our light tropical breakfast includes fresh fruit salad, wholemeal toast with butter and jam, and tea/coffee.
-Cooked breakfast is available for all guests if requested in advance: refer to our menu in your house for details and prices.
+Our tropical breakfast includes fresh fruit salad, eggs of your choice, wholemeal toast with butter and jam, and tea/coffee.
+Additional items for breakfast are available: refer to our menu in your house for details and prices.

 • As many of our guests like to cook at home, each house is equipped with crockery, cutlery, glassware, a selection of pots, frypan and mixing bowls and cooking implements.
 A toaster, blender, kettle, coffee press, 2 burner gas cooker and electric blender and toaster are also provided.